Ambro17/slackify/README.md

 # Flask-Slack
 `Flask-Slack` is a framework to accelerate your development of slack apps by letting you focus on **what you want** instead of fighting with *how to do it*

-# Usage
+## Quickstart
 ```
-from flask_slack import Flack, Dispatcher, async_task, respond
+from flask_slack import Flack, async_task

-# Create your slack app with the events dispatcher
 app = Flack(__name__)

-# That's it! now you can declare commands, shortcuts, interactive actions handlers, and whatever you please!
+# That's it! now you can declare commands, shortcuts, actions, and whatever you please!
 # No routing nightmare, no special endpoints, just declare what you want

 @app.command
 def hello():
-    return 'Hello'
+    return 'Hello from Slack'

 # Change the slash command name to /say_bye instead of the default function name